Nassim18/my_blogSymfony/README.md

   - Delete users.
   - And he has also the ability to do what a simple user can do.
 - In order to edit or add a post when you are connected, please go to My Profile page, then go to the Post Managment section.
 - We've added some restrictions on our blog routes, in order to limit the access to each root by user role (visitor, simple user, admin)
+- When a user contact the development team, a confirmation mail will be sent to him if the operation has been succeeded.
 > Dev team mail credentials :
 >  mail address : blogsymfony.dev@gmail.com
 >  password : symf1234